axibase/atsd/rule-engine/commands.md

 docker restart prd_aer && docker exec -it -u axibase prd_aer /home/axibase/aer/start.sh
 ```

-Command is executed until reached the timeout value configurable at **Settings > Server Properties > system.commands.timeout.seconds**.
+The command must complete within the timeout value specified in **Settings > Server Properties > system.commands.timeout.seconds**.
+The default timeout is 15 seconds.

-If timeout value was reached the `SIGTERM` is send to the process and the following string is added to output:
+If the command times out, the script process is terminated with `SIGTERM` flag and the following text is added to the output:

 ```
 Script terminated on timeout: {current timeout value}